aejensen/computing-biostat-ucph/README.md

 Ensure that all R packages that your program needs are installed on the server.
 There are no packages automatically available for you.
-To install a package you can start R interactively and use `install.packages()` as usual.
+To install a package, you can start R interactively and use `install.packages()` as usual.

 ## Setting up your job